-In other stories, the conflict between East and West, or between Budapest and the rest of the country appears as one of the causes of the characters’ inability to find their identity.
+In some of the stories, the conflict between East and West, or between Budapest and the rest of the country appears as one of the causes of the characters’ inability to find their identity.
 Mán-Várhegyi is at her best when she describes intellectuals and artists who are hovering between East and West, like the performance artist in “The Weight of Inspiration,” disdained as an overentitled rich woman in Hungary and admired as a wild Eastern European in the US.

 The stories that end each cycle are stories of Kafkaesque transformations in which the narrator wakes up in another body: a woman becomes Lionel Messi (“Woman Striker Has Killer Left Foot“), a three-year-old boy believes he is a woman (“Root”), someone becomes her own grandmother (“Good Faith, Bad Luck”).